-Under NDCC Section 28-32-20, the Administrative Code is distributed free to each county auditor, Supreme Court justice and district court judge, and to certain state agencies.
-There are 56 free subscriptions.
-The Legislative Council is required, by NDCC Section 28-32-20, to establish prices for paid subscriptions to the Administrative Code.
+Until July 1, 2019, under NDCC Section 28-32-20, the Administrative Code was distributed without charge to each county auditor, Supreme Court justice and district court judge, and to certain state agencies and libraries.
+There were 56 free subscriptions.
+The Legislative Council was required to establish prices for paid subscriptions to the Administrative Code.
 These prices were \$460 for a new "starter" code set and \$260 per year for supplements.
 From 1994 to 2011, the number of paid subscribers to the Administrative Code declined from 104 to 14.
-Beginning with the July 2010 publication, the Administrative Code has been published in a CD-ROM format, eliminating the ring binders and replacement pages previously used.
-This allowed subscriber costs to be reduced to \$60 per year, with no need to buy a full "starter" set of the code.
+Beginning with the July 2010 publication through the July 2019 publication, the Administrative Code was published in a CD-ROM format, eliminating the ring binders and replacement pages previously used, a change that reduced subscriber costs to \$60 per year.
+In 2019, the Legislative Assembly passed House Bill No. 1422 (2019) to replace the publication of the CD-ROM format with an electronic notification of the quarterly updates to the Administrative Code.
+Beginning with the October 2019 publication, the Secretary of State is required to provide free electronic notification of quarterly updates to the same entities that received the CD-ROM disc and to any person requesting electronic notification.